Care instructions

 Beech:

-• Lightest type of wood, sensitive to UV light
+• Lightest wood type, sensitive to UV light

 • Requires constant humidity